 Product Type(s): Techbrief

-Description: The deliverable will be a research report outlining the strength properties of the American Association of State Highway and Transportation Officials (AASHTO) aggregates.
-Recommendations will also be provided on the use of large-scale direct shear tests.
+Description: The deliverable will be a TechBrief outlining the strength properties of the American Association of State Highway and Transportation Officials (AASHTO) aggregates.
+Recommendations will also be provided on a preliminary default friction angle in the absence of testing.